Pide – Turkish Flat Bread / Pizza

 Resting Time: Allow the dough to rest and rise properly to develop flavor and texture.
 Cover it with a clean kitchen towel or plastic wrap and let it rise in a warm, draft-free place.

-Baking Temperature: Preheat your oven well and bake the pide at a high temperature to ensure a crispy crust and properly cooked toppings.
+Baking Temperature: Preheat your oven well and bake the Pide at a high temperature to ensure a crispy crust and properly cooked toppings.

 Share it with your friends!